Late-Time Anisotropy Sourced by a 2-Form Field Non-Minimally Coupled to Cold Dark Matter: Cosmological Evolution

-The CMB quadrupole anomaly could be explained by an anisotropic dark energy whenever the contribution of the geometrical shear is constrained by the conservative bound $| \sigma_\text{dec} - \sigma_0 | < 10^{-4}$ \cite{Aghanim:2018eyx}.
-Since these results are very similar, we note that even the isotropic attractor point (\emph{DE-1}) could in principle alleviate this anomaly. \\
+In Ref.~\cite{Appleby:2009za}, it has been claimed that the CMB quadrupole anomaly could be explained by an anisotropic dark energy whenever the contribution of the geometrical shear is constrained by the conservative bound $| \sigma_\text{dec} - \sigma_0 | < 10^{-4}$.
+We see that our estimation perfectly aligns with this bound, even when the isotropic point (DE1) is chosen as the attractor.
+Notably, this result underlines that although the eternal accelerated expansion of the Universe might be isotropic, the present-day anisotropy could still be significant, as emphasized in Ref.~\cite{Orjuela-Quintana:2020klr}, leading to observable signatures in the CMB quadrupole.